-Strengths of this study include using data from a large, highquality, pragmatic randomised controlled trial which tested the addition of two interventions to standardised, UC control.
-This design strengthens inferences about the causal mechanisms for each intervention by minimising risks of confounding and controlling for non-specific elements of receiving UC.^{14 39} We used an evidence-based and consensus-based approach to our mediation analysis and transparently reported our findings following recommended reporting guidance.16
+Strengths of this study include using data from a large, high-quality, pragmatic randomised controlled trial which tested the addition of two interventions to standardised, usual case management control.
+This design strengthens inferences about the causal mechanisms for each intervention by minimising risks of confounding and controlling for non-specific elements of receiving usual case management.[14,39] We used an evidence- and consensus-based approach to our mediation analysis and transparently reported our findings following recommended reporting guidance.[16]

 Although we had almost complete outcome data (99%), a limitation of our study is that there was 26% missing data for the two potential mediators.
 Missing data were assumed to be missing at random and were managed through multiple imputation for all analyses.
 In addition, we cannot know if all relevant mediator-outcome confounders were accounted for in the analyses.
 For example, we did not assess and adjust for the potential confounders psychological distress or physical and psychological occupational demands which could bias the indirect and direct effects.
 However, results from our sensitivity analyses suggest that our findings are robust to unmeasured confounding.
-Finally, there were small difference in the baseline characteristics between groups (eg, education and employer follow-up).
-However, any differences in baseline characteristics, including mediators return to work expectancy and workability, are the result of chance.40
+Finally, there were small difference in the baseline characteristics between groups (e.g., education and employer follow-up).
+However, any differences in baseline characteristics, including mediators return to work expectancy and workability, are the result of chance.[40]